-Unlike previous versions of Android, where those intrusive status bar and navigation buttons remained on the screen, KitKat comes with a feature that will hide everything while reading or watching a movie.
+Unlike previous versions of Android, where those intrusive status bar and navigation buttons remained on the screen, KitKat comes with a feature that hides everything while reading or watching a movie.
 If you want to get back the status bar and navigation buttons simply swipe the edge.

 2. Unlimited Home Screen Panels

 If you ever wanted an unlimited amount of app shortcuts, folders, and widgets on your home screen panels, you’re in luck.
 KitKat contains such an ability.
-So go wild and crazy.
+So go crazy.

 1. “OK Google”

 Are you tired of touching that grimy screen to perform searches, send texts, get directions or play your favorite tunes?
-If so, or if you’re just lazy, there’s now voice control capabilities.
-Simply say “Ok Google” and the command you want when on the home screen, or when Google Now is open, and voilà.
+If so, (or if you’re just lazy – we don’t judge!) you now have voice control capabilities.
+Simply say “Ok Google” and the command you want from the home screen, or when Google Now is open, and voilà.
 You’re done.

 What’s your favorite feature in the Android 4.4 KitKat?
 And, what would you like to see in future operating systems?